elad-bar/ha-tuya-ce/README.md

 #### Installations via HACS
-- In HACS, look for "Tuya Dynamic" and install and restart
+- In HACS, look for "Tuya CE" and install and restart
 - In Settings  --> Devices & Services - (Lower Right) "Add Integration"

 #### Setup